DiceDB/docs/src/content/docs/commands/BFINIT.md

 ---
 title: BFINIT
-description: Documentation for the Redis command BFINIT
+description: Documentation for the DiceDB command BFINIT
 ---

-# DiceDB Command: BFINIT

-## Overview

-The `BFINIT` command is used to initialize a new Bloom Filter in DiceDB.
 A Bloom Filter is a probabilistic data structure that is used to test whether an element is a member of a set.
 It is highly space-efficient but allows for a small probability of false positives.
+The `BFINIT` command is used to initialize a new Bloom Filter.

 ## Syntax